Reflective modular forms on lattices of prime level: Applications

-the Kodaira dimension of $\cD(M)/ \Orth^+(M)$ is zero.
-Moreover, the geometric genus of $\cD(M)/ \Orth^+(M)$ is one. \end{theorem} \begin{proof} We only need to show that the character of the reflective modular forms is $\det$.
-First, by \cite[Theorem 1.1, Corollary 1.2]{GHS09}, $\widetilde{\Orth}^+(M)$ is generated by all $2$-reflections for the above two lattices.
-It is obvious that $\Orth^+(M)$ is generated by $\widetilde{\Orth}^+(M)$ and the integral orthogonal group $\Orth(D(M))$ of the discriminant form of $M$.
-We can consider $D(M)$ as a vector space over $\mathbb{F}_p$ with a quadratic form.
-By Witt's theorem, $\Orth(D(M))$ is generated by all reflections.
-Thus it is generated by all reflections associated to vectors of norm $2/p\m 2$ in $D(M)$.
-Therefore $\Orth^+(M)$ is generated by all $2$-reflections and $2p$-reflections.
-Since the modular form vanishes on all reflective $\gamma^\perp$ with multiplicity one, we conclude that the character is $\det$. \end{proof}
+the Kodaira dimension of $\cD(M)/ \Orth_r(M)$ is zero.
+Moreover, the geometric genus of $\cD(M)/ \Orth_r(M)$ is one. \end{theorem} \begin{proof} We use the reflective modular forms constructed in Theorem \ref{th:construction3}.
+The proof is similar to that of \cite[Theorem 4.1]{CG11}.
+We only need to show that the character of the reflective modular form on $\Orth_r(M)$ is $\det$.
+Since the modular form vanishes on all reflective $\gamma^\perp$ with multiplicity one and the reflections $\sigma_\gamma$ lie in $\Orth_r(M)$ which is the modular group, the value of the character on every reflection is $-1$ (considering the Taylor expansion of the modular form about $\gamma^\perp$).
+Thus the character is the determinant. \end{proof}